yvesdeboeck66/Masterproef-Yves-De-Boeck/README.md

 6) Results will be written to ./[blending_method]_output/[car_type]/ for normal mode and ./[blending_method]_output/fastmode/ for fast mode.
 If you used normal mode, the composites will also have been written to ./composites/[car_type]/ before harmonization.

+NOTE:  the tracklets files should containe 1 line per car and have the following format "Car -1 -1 -10 x1 y1 x2 y2 hight width length rotationx rotationy rotationz" if you are using kitti recordings you can make use of the matlab script "tracklet_to_label.m" under ./tools/ for extracting the tracklet to the desired label files.

 ## Validate
+### RealismCNN
-To validate the realism of the generated frames you can run RealismCNN using the matlab function
+To validate the realism of the generated frames you can run RealismCNN.
+To compare the realism socres between the generated composites (normal mode) and the corresponding harmonized frames for DIH or GP-GAN, follow these steps.

+1) Download the [models](http://efrosprojects.eecs.berkeley.edu/realism/realismCNN_models.zip) and put them under ./validation/realismCNN/models/

+2) Run PredictRealismROC.m

+### YOLOv3

+### R-FCN